See your celiac & gluten screening in Decode

 - HLA-DQ celiac screening

-$19- HLA-DQ2 and HLA-DQ8 celiac screening
+$59 one-time- HLA-DQ2 and HLA-DQ8 celiac screening

 - Carrier status with genotype detail